Area of a Circle

 The amount of space enclosed inside a circle, calculated as \pi times the square of the radius.

-Why is Area of a Circle important?
+What is the Area of a Circle formula?

 How Area of a Circle Connects to Other Ideas